 You can purchase these items at a garden store, online or find a local source on Craigslist.
 I recently purchased 60 pounds of earthworm castings for twenty-five dollars.
 Not a bad deal, if you ask me.

 3. Balance the amount of sunlight with the ideal temperatures.
 Who knew gardening was a balancing act.
-But in order to get a good harvest, you have to balance to amount of sunlight your plan gets with the ideal temperature.
+But in order to get a good harvest, you have to balance the amount of sunlight your plan gets with the ideal temperature.
 If your garden or patio area receives full sun all day long, it can wreak havoc on your gardening endeavors.
 Keep in mind that plants need at least six to eight hours of sunlight to grow to their maximum potential.
 That said, the temperature plays a key role in plant health.
 Keeping plants between 70-90 degrees F will help the plants grow to their potential.
 Transplants especially will benefit from shade cloth.
 There are different percentages of shade cloth ranging from 25% – 70% or more.
-This will allow you block out the heat from the sun and help the plant thrive.
+This will allow you to block out the heat from the sun and help the plant thrive.
 All you need to do is drape the cloth over a support structure.
-Many gardeners use ladders, pvc hoop-style structures, or purchase products specifically manufactured to support shade cloth.
-Here are plans to build a shape canopy for the garden using pvc pipe.
+Many gardeners use ladders, PVC hoop-style structures, or purchase products specifically manufactured to support shade cloth.
+Here are plans to build a shade canopy for the garden using PVC pipe.
 Read more here.

 4. Regular waterings will prevent plant stress.
 Having an irrigation system in place with a timer will be less work for you and will ensure your plants are getting a balanced amount of moisture at each watering.
 This also will help you not over-water your plants which can be just as bad as not watering at all.